-Another important rule: unless a Warrior fighting onboard a Vehicle (Attacking or Defending) has the Pilin' On special rule they cannot be involved in Multiple Combat situations i.e. no bonuses.
-Fighting onboard a Vehicle is a one-on-one affair!
-Pilin' On is the exception and is covered in the next section.
+Another important rule: unless a warrior fighting onboard a vehicle (attacking or defending) has the Pilin' On special rule they cannot be involved in multiple opponent situations.
+Fighting onboard a vehicle is a one-on-one affair!
+Pilin' On is covered in the next section.